sin5678/inav_cn_wiki/Failsafe2.md

  `Arm switch: Disarmed (If you use stick arming you can skip this)`

+1. Configure failsafe on your receiver to the above conditions on link loss (consult manual for your receiver on how to do it)

 ###Configuration of iNav

 Go to `Failsafe` tab, and enable `RTH` as Stage 2 failsafe.